PARTH-coderBtech/ML-Project/README.md

-## This is my forst endtoend ML project
+## This is my first endtoend ML project